cloud-gov/cg-site/_docs/services/relational-database.md

 ## Encryption

-Every RDS instance configured through cloud.gov is [encrypted at rest](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Overview.Encryption.html).
+Every RDS instance configured through Cloud.gov is [encrypted at rest](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Overview.Encryption.html).
 We use the industry standard AES-256 encryption algorithm to encrypt your data on the server that hosts your RDS instance.
 The RDS then handles authenticating access and decrypting your data, with minimal performance impact and without requiring you to modify your applications.

 ## Rotating credentials